Manio1109/ctf-writeups/challenges/thm-el-bandito/writeup.md

 - This is a powerful technique for gaining access to internal/forbidden endpoints that are normally not directly reachable from the outside.
 - Note: only use such techniques in authorized lab or CTF environments.

+This type of SSRF–WebSocket chaining is uncommon because it requires a misconfigured proxy that incorrectly trusts upgrade responses.
+When present, however, it can completely break network isolation.

 ---

 ### 7. 🔓 Admin Credentials & Flag 1